mycujoo/json-to-avro/README.md

 # json-to-avro

 TODO:
-Implement configure the key that is used to set and detect custom union records
+Implement configure the key that is used to set and detect custom union multi record typed types.

 ## JSONToAvro